 The first one has little to do with ‘writing’.
 Rather, it has everything to do with ‘not writing’.
 My wife and I had our son, Kovid, on the 28th of June.
 Our very own little June bug.
 How cool is that?
 These sleepless nights, dirty diapers, and baby talks.
 The joy of watching our eight-year-old girl play with her baby brother.
 I guess ‘writing’ will have to wait.

 Also since my last post, I’ve completed the first draft of my second novel (I wish I at least had a working title).
-While it’s only a first draft—which will need sizeable amount of rewriting and revision—it’s a milestone nonetheless.
+While it’s only a first draft—which will need a decent amount of rewriting and revision—it’s a milestone nonetheless.
 I still remember the thrill, the tingling I’d felt after writing ‘the end’.
 Now I need some time to rewrite/revise it.

 After a bitter winter, spring is finally here.
 Gloomy piles of foul, blackened snow on the roadsides have melted away.
 Sun is out and the cherry and pear trees are already budding.